 Instead, readers are urged to examine the relationship between the tone of the articles and the comments they attract and ask what freedoms we should sacrifice for the promise of security.
 An interactive novel that spans two divergent narratives, RESET is the starting point for a project to encourage discussions on universal issues that will continue long after it is published.

-The NSF and MSS have today revealed that they have thwarted an attack that had been planned for the opening Plenum session of the term.
+The NSF and MSS have today revealed that they have thwarted an attack that had been planned for the opening Plenum session of the cycle.
 The plot is alleged to have been planned by the same guerilla group who carried out the attack on the Infantian conclave last week, which left 16 folk dead and several hundred in need of medical treatment.
 According to one agent, if this attack had not been thwarted then there would have been widespread destruction as there was no particular target.

 Their plan reportedly centred on attaching many small devices to vehicles and buildings around the centre of the capital to be detonated remotely at a time that would cause maximum destruction and loss of life.
-Details have also emerged that there was a system in place for a second wave of attacks targeting emergency responders as well as a digital attack to shut down communications and wipe out any financial systems in the immediate area.
+Details have also emerged that there was a system in place for a second wave of attacks targeting emergency responders as well as a platform attack to shut down communications and wipe out any financial systems in the immediate area.

 The ingredients for a large scale chemical bomb which would have killed thousands and caused long term damage to any survivors were recovered from a garage belonging to one of the suspects.
 It is thought that the procured these ingredients on the Platform where the stringent checks on folk buying these things do not apply.
-Their communication also relied heavily on the lower levels of the Platform as they used secure channels and heavy encryption as well as hacking their own IPN and re-routing their connections around the world to avoid detection.
+Their communication also relied heavily on the lower levels of the Platform as they used secure channels and heavy encryption as well as hacking their own PPI and re-routing their connections around the world to avoid detection.

 Although it is too early to speculate as to the identities of the folk behind the plot, reports suggest that the suspects were recent arrivals to the nation who had travelled with the sole purpose of carrying out this attack.
 A concerned citizen whose garden backs onto the garages used by the guerillas said that they regularly woke them by leaving their cars idling while loading or unloading these items under cover of darkness.
 They said that they had appeared out of nowhere a few months ago but began visiting more frequently until this strange behaviour was a nightly occurrence.
 Thankfully for the nation they shared their suspicions with security personnel and they were able to act quickly to prevent the plan being carried out.